 Periodontal Disease in the 1900s

-In May 1914, two female dentists, Gillette Hayden and Grace Rogers Spalding, led the establishment of the first national organization focused on the diagnosis and treatment of periodontal disease.
+In May 1914, two female dentists, Gillette Hayden and Grace Rogers Spalding, led the establishment of the first national organization focused on diagnosing and treating periodontal disease.
 The organization was the American Academy of Oral Prophylaxis and Periodontology.
-In 1919, the name was changed to the American Academy of Periodontology.
+In 1919, the name was changed to the American Academy of Periodontology.2

-Prior to World War II, dental requirements for soldiers included military recruits must have six opposing teeth.
+Before World War II, the dental requirements for soldiers included military recruits must have six opposing teeth.
 During recruitment in the 1940s, it was discovered around 400,000 young men were disqualified because they did not possess six opposing teeth.
-The standards were lowered to be able to accommodate the need for recruits to serve in World War II.
+The standards were lowered to accommodate the need for recruits to serve in World War II.
 Although much of the tooth loss was attributed to dental caries, this situation was brought to the attention of the US Congress.
 Soon after, on June 24, 1948, President Harry S. Truman signed legislation to form the National Institute of Dental Research.
-It would later be renamed the National Institute of Dental and Craniofacial Research (NIDCR).
+It would later be renamed the National Institute of Dental and Craniofacial Research (NIDCR).2

 This research program has been responsible for many significant contributions to dentistry, particularly in the area of periodontal research.
 Scientists at the NIDCR were the first to culture a spirochete.
-They have also done extensive research in the areas of oral microbiology/immunology, extracellular matrix biology, and epidemiology as it applies to periodontal disease.2
+They have also done extensive research in the areas of oral microbiology and immunology, extracellular matrix biology, and epidemiology as it applies to periodontal disease.2

 Periodontics in the 21st Century and the Future

 Dentistry has trudged ahead in many areas.
 The introduction of community water fluoridation reduced caries by 30% to 50%.
 The introduction of dental implants has been a game-changer for tooth replacement.
-Some dentists/scientists are even isolating stem cells to use for tissue reconstruction.
-Yet, periodontal disease has remained stationary with a primary focus on treatment and prevention.
+Some researchers are even isolating stem cells to use for tissue reconstruction.
+Yet, periodontal disease has remained stationary, primarily focusing on treatment and prevention.4

-In the 21st century and moving forward, periodontists and dental hygienists’ roles are more central in patient care and more important than ever.
-The oral-systemic link has been backed by robust evidence.
+In the 21st century and moving forward, periodontists’ and dental hygienists’ roles are more central and important than ever in patient care.
+The association between oral and systemic health has been backed by robust evidence.
 Many systemic diseases have a bi-directional association with periodontal disease.
 Certain systemic diseases increase the risk of periodontal disease, and periodontal disease increases the risk of certain systemic diseases.
-Life expectancy is higher than ever, and with longer life span, we see more periodontally involved patients.
+Life expectancy is higher than ever, and with longer life spans, we see more periodontally involved patients.
 The risk of periodontal disease increases with age, making a larger population needing periodontal therapy and maintenance.4

 Don’t get me wrong.
 I am not advocating for independent practices, although some hygienists may like to see that.
+Nor am I implying that we sit back and passively allow more bills to pass that allow assistants to scale.
 What I am advocating for is the ability to treat and diagnose periodontal disease, treat patients in long-term health care facilities that are being neglected, and become a more central figure in health care.

 Conclusion

-Clearly, periodontal disease has played a major role humans’ development of health-care strategies.
-We have learned a lot through the years, and we continue to better our understanding of this complex disease that has plagued man from the beginning of time
+Clearly, periodontal disease has played a major role in the development of health care strategies.
+We have learned a lot through the years, and we continue to better our understanding of this complex disease that has plagued humans for quite some time.

 Do we have challenges before us?
 Absolutely.
 Have we dealt with some serious challenges in the past?
-You bet; however, dental hygiene has triumphed.
+You bet.
+However, dental hygiene has triumphed.
 I would love to see more hygienists pushing forward and fewer burying their heads in the sand or giving up altogether.
 Dental hygiene as a career has come a long way.
 In my estimation, there is still a long way to go.
-Stand strong, my fellow hygienists, we are in this together, and we will prevail better and stronger on the other side of this pandemic.
+Stand strong, my fellow hygienists.
+We are in this together and will prevail better and stronger.

 References

 - Researchers Identify Immune Culprits Linked to Inflammation and Bone Loss in Gum Disease.
-National Institute of Dental and Craniofacial Research.
-Retrieved from https://www.nidcr.nih.gov/news-events/researchers-identify-immune-culprits-linked-inflammation-bone-loss-gum-disease.
+(2018, October 17).
+NIH: National Institute of Dental and Craniofacial Research. https://www.nidcr.nih.gov/news-events/researchers-identify-immune-culprits-linked-inflammation-bone-loss-gum-disease